bahim22/work/Docs2/AplusQues.md

 ## Software Troubleshooting

-1. NIC allows for wireless comms between laptop and wireless access points.
+1. NIC allows for wireless communications between laptop and wireless access points.
 2. physical privacy and sec comp are designed to prevent the loss of info thru physical means such as shoulder surfing/theft

 ## Security